 Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

-By Olivia Skylar.
-Last updated 31st March 2021.
+By Mark Ainsdale.
+Last Updated 11th June 2021.
 Welcome to our personal injury claims guide on how to make taxi accident claims.
 Both taxis and minicabs are classed as public hire vehicles, and therefore must be covered by full private and public hire insurance.
 This means that if you were injured in a taxi or suffered some form of loss, you should be able to make a compensation claim.

-There are several different key scenarios that can lead to a person having a right to claim compensation following a minicab or taxi passenger accident.
-Road users such as the driver making a mistake, the vehicle itself being faulty, or a third party such as another vehicle causing the accident.
-No matter how the taxi or minicab accident actually occurred, as long as it was not your fault, you could have a good reason to claim compensation, and we can help with this.
+Several different key scenarios can lead to a person having a right to claim compensation following a minicab or taxi passenger accident.
+Road users include the driver making a mistake, the vehicle itself being faulty, or a third party such as another vehicle causing the accident.
+No matter how the taxi or minicab accident actually occurred, as long as it was not your fault, you could have a good reason to claim compensation.
+And so we can help with any road traffic accident claims.

-Discerning who was at fault for the accident, and determining just what you can make a compensation claim for following a taxi accident, is a complicated process.
-You will need legal advice, and the assistance of a solicitor to press your compensation claim.
+Discerning who was at fault for the accident and determining just what you can make a compensation claim for following a taxi accident is complicated.
+You will need legal advice and the assistance of a solicitor to press your compensation claim.
 We recommend you contact us to discuss how we can help you with this.
-Please have a read of this guide, and get in touch with us when you’re done to find out more or to arrange to work with a solicitor.
-You can reach us by calling 0800 073 8804, or by filling in your details here to request a phone call back from our team of advisors.
-Getting a consultation from our team of experts is free.
+Please have a read of this guide and get in touch with us when you’re done finding out more or arranging to work with a solicitor.
+You can reach us by calling 0800 073 8804 or filling in your details here to request a phone call back from our team of advisors.
+And it’s free to get a consultation from our team of experts about your potential taxi accident claims.